slorber/gatsby-plugin-react-native-web/README.md

 - Works in MDX
 - Works in Docz

+**Note**: you don't necessarily need to use Expo, plain regular React-Native-Web is fine.
+It's just if you want to use Expo it's already setup for you.

 # Why

 Cross-platform code is finally taking off, and it's time to share more code between web and mobile.